-First, choose foods that are high in iron.
-It is important to know there are two types of iron in foods: heme iron and non-heme iron.
+Iron is a mineral found in food.
+There are two types of iron: heme iron and non-heme iron.
 Your body is able to absorb heme iron better than non-heme iron.

-Heme iron comes from meat products.
-In order of highest to lowest iron content, this includes chicken and beef liver, beef, pork, chicken, and seafood.
+Heme iron comes from meat products including chicken, chicken liver, beef, beef liver, pork, and seafood.

-On the other hand, non-heme iron comes from plant food sources.
-In order of highest to lowest iron content, this includes spinach, beans and lentils, fortified breakfast cereals, baked potato (with the skin), prunes, other dried fruits like raisins and apricots, and nuts (especially cashews and almonds).
+On the other hand, non-heme iron comes from plant food sources including spinach, beans and lentils, fortified breakfast cereals, baked potato (with the skin), prunes, and nuts (especially cashews and almonds).

 Don’t forget the Vitamin C

 Pairing iron-rich foods with vitamin C-rich foods helps enhance the absorption of iron.
 Vitamin C-rich foods include citrus fruits, kiwi, pineapple, mango, broccoli, bell peppers, Brussels sprouts, and tomatoes.